areevesman/SFFD-response-times/README.md

-# Predicting Response Times of the San Francisco Fire Department
+# Scalable Real-time Prediction and Analysis ofSan Francisco Fire Department Response Times

 This repository contains the analysis supporting this research paper: